Introduction to Tomcat Thread Pools Thread pools in Apache Tomcat are crucial components that significantly influence the performance and scalability of your web application. To understand why thread pools are essential, it's helpful to know what they are and...

 maxConnections

-ensures that your server does not get overwhelmed with excessive connection attempts. - Negative: Too restrictive a setting could lead to valid connections getting refused, potentially degrading the user experience.
+ensures that your server does not get overwhelmed with excessive connection attempts.<Connector port="8080" protocol="HTTP/1.1"

 maxConnections="unlimited" ... />